JulianQueiroz/JulianQueiroz/README.md

 ### <div align="center"></div>

-🌱 My main creation now is [heartlyy](https://heartlyy.vercel.app/) 💗.
+- I developed [heartlyy](https://heartlyy.vercel.app/) 💗, an website where couples can create personalized cards that celebrate their love story.

-❓ I also created [Bandeco](https://t.me/bandejao_ufrj), a telegram bot that sends the daily menu of the UFRJ university restaurant.
+- I also created [Bandeco](https://t.me/bandejao_ufrj), a telegram bot that sends the daily menu of the UFRJ university restaurant.

-🔭 Currently working at Bugarin Tecnologia as a software developer.
+- Currently working at Bugarin Tecnologia as a software developer.

-⚡ I like to build new things.
+- I like to build new things.

 <br/>